-In short, the probation period is the status given to an organisation's new hires.
+In short, the probation period is the status given to an organization's new hires.
 If a worker is in this phase and decides to leave before it's over, they must give the minimum notice period (one week), unless you have a different term in the contract of employment.

 It's important to always be aware of the various workplace laws and protocols, so you can run a tight workplace that is productive and open.